 The morphology of outdoor living spaces

-An option is to create paved areas not gardened, such as outdoor kitchen cabanas, house perimeters or walkways, maintaining the same integrator material present in the rest of the house such as in the dining room or living room.
+An option is to create paved areas not gardened.
+Examples include outdoor kitchen cabanas, house perimeters or walkways, and maintaining the same integrator material present in the rest of the house such as in the dining room or living room.

-If the house has a traditional character, the selection of materials for the outdoor rooms should match the essence of the exterior of the house.
+If the house has a traditional character, the selection of materials for the outdoor patios or outdoor rooms should match the essence of the exterior of the house.